ONSdigital/eq-submission-confirmation-consumer/README.md

 The TCP port defaults to port `8080` but can be overriden by setting the `PORT` env var.

+## Testing

+To run the tests, make sure you have set `NOTIFY_API_KEY` to the Notify test key, and run `make test`.
+This will spin up a local functions-framework process against which the integration tests are run.

+If you wish to carry out manual testing, be sure to use the email address `simulate-delivered@notifications.service.gov.uk` in the payload, as this does not trigger any actions on the Notify project (https://docs.notifications.service.gov.uk/rest-api.html#smoke-testing).

 ## Deployment from local machine

 For development purposes it is possible to deploy the function to GCP from a local machine using the `gcloud` command.
 First login using `gcloud auth login`, then set the application default credentials using `gcloud auth application-default login`.
 Be sure to make the current gcloud project id the one you wish to deploy to `gcloud config set project <your-project-id>`